billyb2/game/README.md

 Finally, the entire map is compressed using the LZ4 compression algorithm, since it has relatoively slow compression times, but very very fast decompression times.
 The custom map extension is used since it's not anything like JSON or XML, it's an entirely new binary format I made just for this game (though eventually we should probably use a real file format name so people can recognize it).

-To view how all of this works, please see the custom.js file.
-I apologize for how much code there is in the first line, that's a WASM version of the original C-lang LZ4 compression algorithm, since the JavaScript ones I used before were too slow for my liking.
+To view how all of this works, please see the `tiled/custom.js` file or the `crates/map/src/lib.rs` file.
+I apologize for how much code there is in the first line for the javascript file, that's a WASM version of the original C-lang LZ4 compression algorithm, since the JavaScript ones I used before were too slow for my liking.

-### Setting up and using Tiled
+### Setting up and using the Tiled map editor
-Alright now, time to actually set up Tiled (map editor):
+Alright now, time to actually set up Tiled:

 1. First, install tiled:
 - Arch/Manjaro: `sudo pacman -Syu tiled`
 Many many many distributions do not have Tiled in their software repositories, so unless you want to compile Tiled yourself, I'd recommend using Flatpak
-- Other OS: First, [install Flatpak](https://www.flatpak.org/setup/) (included by default on Zorin), second, `flatpak install flathub org.mapeditor.Tiled`
+- Other OS: First, [install Flatpak](https://www.flatpak.org/setup/), second, `flatpak install flathub org.mapeditor.Tiled`
-2. Secondly, create a symlink between the `custom.js` file and `$HOME/.config/tiled/extensions/` This is as easy as running `mkdir -p $HOME/.config/tiled/extensions/ && ln -s /path/to/game/repository/tiled/custom.js $HOME/.config/tiled/extensions/`, replacing /path/to/game/repository with the actual path of the repository of course.
+2. Secondly, create a symlink between the `custom.js` file and `$HOME/.config/tiled/extensions/` This is as easy as running `mkdir -p $HOME/.config/tiled/extensions/ && ln -s /path/to/game/repository/tiled/custom.js $HOME/.config/tiled/extensions/`, replacing `/path/to/game/repository` with the actual path of the repository of course.
-3. When you've finally created your glorious map (using the map1.tmx as an example of course), go to File->Export As, and change `File type` to `Custom map format (*.custom)`.
+3. When you've finally created your glorious map (using the map2.tmx as an example of course), go to File->Export As, and change `File type` to `Custom map format (*.custom)`.
 Then, the `custom.js` file will do all the magic of properly encoding the file into something the game can parse!

 ## Before pushing your Git commit

-Please try running `cargo make serve-fast-simd` and verifying that WASM builds and runs correctly.
-I know WASM builds take a long time, but if a commit slips through that doesn't work with WASM, it makes it far more difficult to debug why native builds work and why WASM builds don't later.
-Usually, they should be almost identical, but there is some WASM specific and native specific code in the codebase.
+Please try running `cargo make serve-fast-simd` and verifying that WASM both compiles and runs correctly.
+I know WASM builds take a long time, but if a commit slips through that doesn't work with WASM, it makes it far more difficult to debug why native builds work and why WASM builds don't later on.
+Usually, they should be almost identical, but there is some WASM specific and native specific code in the codebase (see `crates/src/config` as a prominent example).